 What are biosolids?

 Biosolids are the treated materials produced during the processing of wastewater at a wastewater treatment plant (WWTP) (also known as a water resource recovery facility).
-Biosolids contain nutrients and organic matter and may be used as fertilizer or soil amendments (a beneficial use).
-A biosolids' quality and their proper use are regulated by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) and the U.S. Environmental Protection Agency (EPA).
+Biosolids contain nutrients and organic matter and are used as a soil amendment and conditioner (a beneficial use).
+A biosolids' quality and their proper use are regulated by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) and the United States Environmental Protection Agency (EPA).
 EGLE and the EPA require biosolids to undergo a treatment process and be tested for certain pollutants to protect human health and the environment.
-Those processes refine the biosolids to be applied at agronomic rates, providing a stable and valuable source of plant nutrients and soil structural enhancements.
+Once treated, biosolids can then be applied at agronomic rates, providing a stable and valuable source of plant nutrients and soil structural enhancements.

-Once the wastewater reaches the plant, the sewage goes through physical, chemical, and biological processes that clean the wastewater and remove the solids.
-If necessary, the solids are then treated with lime (calcium oxide) to raise the pH level to eliminate objectionable odors.
-The wastewater treatment processes sanitize wastewater solids to control pathogens (disease-causing organisms, such as certain bacteria, viruses, and parasites) and other organisms capable of transporting disease.
+Once the wastewater reaches the plant, the sewage goes through physical, chemical, and biological processes that clean the wastewater and separate out the solids.
+Solids intended for land application (i.e., biosolids) undergo additional treatment processes to stabilize the materials and kill pathogens (disease-causing organisms, such as certain bacteria, viruses, and parasites) prior to being utilized as a soil amendment and conditioner.

 Sewage sludges are residuals from the wastewater treatment plant process that are not beneficially used and are typically disposed of in a landfill or are incinerated.